rohanj-02/Rummy/README.md

 # Rummy
-A variation of the card game rummy using python and pygame ** Players : ** User and Computer
+A variation of the card game rummy using python and pygame.

+**Players :** User and Computer

 ## Objective
 The objective of the game is to form Runs and Sets and declare your turn as soon as possible.